 We believe the lies that Satan and our society tell us every day.
 They tell us that we’re failures if we drive old pickup trucks, have never been on a date, work as a cashier, or live in one-story homes.

 But God says we “overwhelmingly conquer” (Romans 8:37 NASB).
-Even though you may be struggling spiritually, emotionally, mentally, physically, or financially, you are not losing the battle of life.
-I have no idea what you’re going through, but if you’re trying to seek the Lord and not throw yourself an eternal pity party, you are prospering.
+Even though you may be struggling spiritually, emotionally, mentally, or physically, you are not losing the battle of life.
+I have no idea what you’re going through, but if you’re trying to seek the Lord, you’re prospering.

 After all, you’ll never learn to have faith if you get everything you want when you want it.

-Even though my friends seem scarce and I don’t have hundreds of blog followers and I clean toilets to earn money, I am still a conqueror.
-I am blossoming NOW.
-God’s plan for my life is happening NOW.
+Even though my friends seem scarce and I don’t have hundreds of blog followers and I clean toilets to earn money, I’m still a conqueror.
+I’m blossoming now.
+God’s plan for my life is happening now.

 We conquer because we are His (Romans 8:37).